 Running plateaus and their causes

 Runners of all levels go through plateau stages, those times when you just can’t seem to get any faster or run any farther.
 There are lots of reasons why!
 Sometimes people are happy with their running speeds or distances and don’t feel the need to make any changes.
 Some runners don’t know how to go about making improvements.
 Sometimes injuries require a maintenance mode instead of building mode.
 Seasonal changes can make running or motivation hard to maintain.
 Sometimes life just gets in the way of focusing on running.
 Here’s how to break out of a running plateau when it happens to you.

-Personal story: From 2009 through 2012 I was stuck in a running plateau.
+Personal story: I was stuck in a running plateau for three years.
 I ran 3-6 miles 3-5 days a week at an 8-9 minute pace per mile.
 There was nothing wrong with it.
 I was moderately happy with my running, but it felt like I just never got any faster.
 So eventually I took some simple steps to kick things up a notch!
 If you’re an everyday runner who’s also trying to escape a plateau, consider my tips below.

 1. Figure out and set a goal

 Setting achievable goals is a challenging thing.
 First, it’s important to take some time to think about what your overarching running goals are.
 Once you identify the big goal you can set the little goal that will get you started.
 Do you want to run a 5K?
 Then maybe your goal is to run two minutes longer every time you run for a month.
 Do you want to improve your pace?
 Then make your goal to run intervals twice a week.
 Do you want to run a marathon?
 Then chose one and start a training plan.
 Setting achievable goals is about focusing on why you want to improve and setting a goal that will get you started!

 2. Run with a friend